 Reading throughout the school

 Children across school visit the local library in South Moor every half term.
 Lisa the Librarian reads us stories, gives us activities to do and we even get to choose our own books to borrow for our class reading areas back at school!
 We always look forward to our visits to the library!
+We regularly share links to our ‘Lisa’s Library Reads’ on our Facebook page where Lisa the Librarian suggests books for the children in our school and keeps them in the library just for our school!

 Look at the link below which detail the National Curriculum by Year Group for English (including spelling lists for each year).